Filial piety in the hearts of Vietnamese people

 Filial piety and filial piety

 Being grateful to parents, grandparents, and ancestors is not only a concept but also expressed through words and practical actions.
-Vietnamese people believe that making parents happy is filial piety, or taking care of parents while they are still alive, both materially and spiritually, is practical filial piety.
+Vietnamese people believe that making parents happy is filial piety, and taking care of parents while they are still alive, both materially and spiritually, is practical filial piety.

 Source: https://baoquangnam.vn/vu-lan-trong-tam-thuc-nguoi-viet-3139704.html